How to Upscale Video to 1080P, 4K in Premiere Pro

 Almost done.
 Save your After Effects project, then switch back to Premiere.
 You'll notice that the clip is updated with the modifications we applied in After Effects.

-AVCLabs Video Enhancer AI is an AI-powered upscaling software can help to dramatically upscale videos to higher resolutions, such as 1080P or 4K, without losing quality.
-This technology takes a low-resolution video and automatically produces a higher resolution version with greater detail and improved clarity.
 While it won't improve a scene that was already shot in HD, AI upscaling can be a great option for medium and low-resolution videos, especially ones that have been taken from digital tapes or other legacy formats.
 By leveraging advanced algorithms and neural networks, this type of software can produce impressive results with minimal time investment, allowing organizations to share content quickly while still maintaining high levels of quality.

 Key Features of AVCLabs Video Enhancer AI

-• Colorize B&W videos to bring them to life
+- Colorize B&W videos to bring them to life

-Here's how to upscale low-resolution videos from 480p, 720p to 1080p, 4K, 8K:
+How to Upscale Low-resolution Videos from 480p, 720p to 1080p, 4K, 8K?

 Step 1: Run AVCLabs Video Enhancer AI